vaibhavsagar/resume/resume.md

 ### Participant at Recurse Center \hfill August--November 2016 ###

 Participated in a full-time, self-directed programming retreat.
-Focused on becoming better at functional programming by implementing a subset of `git` in Haskell and using it to make a `git` internals workshop and a web server that serves `git` objects as JSON.
+Focused on becoming better at functional programming and diving deep into my tools by implementing a subset of `git` in Haskell and using it to make a `git` internals workshop and a web server that serves `git` objects as JSON.

 ### Software Engineer at Agileware \hfill January 2015--March 2016 ###

-Developed, updated, and supported Drupal, CiviCRM, and Wordpress websites.
+Developed, updated, and supported Drupal, CiviCRM, and Wordpress websites and web applications.
+My work included Australian Government sites, one-man online shops, a system for a non-profit to accept and review bursary applications, and plugins for CiviCRM.

 ### Programmer at PT Infotech Solutions \hfill November--December 2014 ###

-Briefly worked for my parents on mobile applications for Dominos and the Starbucks Card in Indonesia.
+Briefly went back home and worked for my parents on mobile applications for Dominos and the Starbucks Card in Indonesia.

 ### Junior Software Developer at Agile Digital \hfill April--September 2014 ###

-Worked on a single-page web application for finding affordable housing in Canberra and the front end of a native iOS application for user generated films.
+Developed a single-page web application for finding affordable housing in Canberra and the front end of a native iOS application for user generated films.